shahraj91/git_terraform_circleci/README.md

-## This repository is a samole to connect git-terraform-cicrleci using GCP
+## This repository is a sample to connect git-terraform-cicrleci using GCP